-Thus, while test-cross progeny from an almond x high-BF almond cross in are useful in identifying low-BF sources within the same clone, test-cross progeny from almond x early-flowering peach testers are useful in the early identification of general BF-potential of new breeding selections and varieties such as Winters.
-We are currently in the fifth year of progeny testing from a Winters by UCD40A-17 test cross.
-Of 25 individuals in the population, none has shown bud- failure to date though according to the peach-almond gene model, approximately 30% of the individuals should be showing bud failure if Winters was a strong carrier.
-Similar results have also been obtained with Sonora and other well-established almond cultivars such as Peerless, which have occasionally shown bud-failure symptoms, but only in isolated instances.
-Because of Winters unique and well-established lineage (Figure 12) and it's having both the Nonpareil and Jordanolo as parents, this variety as well as high-and low-BF Nonpareil clones and breeding selections are being further analyzed using high-resolution genetic mapping.
-Association mapping procedures could then be used to identify certain genetic combinations in progeny which are always associated with BF expression even if those genes are not causative (i.e., the BF-gene).
-These genes might then be used as markers (since their
+Thus, while test-cross progeny from an almond x high-BF almond cross are useful in identifying low-BF sources within the same clone, test-cross progeny from almond x early-flowering peach testers are useful in the early identification of general BF-potential of new breeding selections and varieties such as Winters, Sweetheart and Kester.
+We are currently in the 7th year of progeny testing from a Winters by UCD40A-17 test cross.
+Of 25 individuals in the population, none has shown budfailure to date though according to the peach-almond gene model, approximately 30% of the individual should be showing budfailure if Winters was a strong carrier.
+Similar results have also been obtained with Sonora and other well-established almond cultivars such as Peerless, which have occasionally shown budfailure symptoms, but only in isolated instances.
+Because of Winters unique and well-established lineage (Figure 12) including having both the BF vulnerable Nonpareil and Jordanolo as parents, this variety as well as high-and low-BF Nonpareil clones and breeding selections are being further analyzed using high-resolution genetic mapping.
+Association mapping procedures could then be used to identify certain marker combinations in progeny which are always associated with the causative gene) as well as a starting point to identify the specific causative gene.
+Final results from the 2010-2014 RosBreed-1 project, however, have shown no marker differences between high-BF and low-BF clones of key varieties (Figure 13).
+Results support, but do not prove, the hypothesis that BF is due to a change in function (epigenetic change) of the BF-gene rather than a change to genetic nucleotide structure (mutation) which is required for standard marker assisted selections.